Holmusk/tech-blog/blog/2021-05-29-using-rust.md

 Pros :

 - The Rust community is awesome!
 A lot of people mention that this is a big strength of the ecosystem, and we fully agree.
-We found the rust community to be very intelligent, responsive, and friendly when we asked questions on online forums like Reddit and Stackoverflow.
+We found the Rust community to be very knowledgeable, responsive, and friendly when we asked questions on online forums like Reddit and Stackoverflow.
-- The Rust book was a great resource.
-It had a lot of examples and explanations for Rust fundamentals, as well a great insight into multithreading and concurrency.
+- The Rust book is a great resource.
+It has a lot of examples and explanations for Rust fundamentals, as well a great insight into multi-threading and concurrency.
-- It's a little harder to refactor and make huge changes compared to other languages, but it's a worthwhile tradeoff for a critical service in our opinion, as it makes the code more robust.
+- It's a little harder to refactor and make huge changes compared to other languages because of Rust's ownership system, but it's a worthwhile tradeoff for a critical service in our opinion, as it makes the code more robust.
 It's also easier to reason with ownership rules once you get the hang of it, compared to compiler magic that some other languages have.

 Cons :